ibm-cloud-docs/app-configuration/ac-integrations.md

 1. Select **Key Protect** or **Hyper Protect Crypto Services** from the **Service** drop-down list, as per your requirement.

 1. For the **Instance**, select one of these options:
    - **Create a new instance** - to create a new instance of the selected service.
-This will take you to the respective provisioning page of the service selected.
+Selecting this option takes you to the respective provisioning page of the service selected.
    - **Choose existing instance** - select this option if you already have a {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance.
 Select the **Service** instance and **Root key** from the drop-down list.

 1. Click **Create** to apply the use of your {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance's root key to encrypt the segment data stored by your {{site.data.keyword.appconfig_short}} instance.